-The panel may also make recommendations to assist institutional development.
-These will be followed-up in the institution's annual reports to the OU.
+Recommendations will be followed-up in the institution's annual monitoring/IPM reports to the OU..

 Institutional Approval reports

 A draft report on the outcomes of the approval visit will be sent to the institution for comment on matters of factual accuracy before being presented to the OU's CuPC.